Riminder/javascript-hrflow-api/README.md

 ### client.source.get

-Method that gets a source by its id.
+Method that gets a source by its key.

 ```javascript
 client.source.get("source_key_here");